dataframing/sparkle/README.md

 * The AirBnB Data Science team's [efforts to scale knowledge](https://medium.com/airbnb-engineering/scaling-knowledge-at-airbnb-875d73eff091#.eyeq3ayze)
 * KhanAcademy's entire premise, which is to to [provide a free, world‑class education for anyone, anywhere](https://www.khanacademy.org/about).

 As a summer data science intern at Basecamp, I got to experience what it meant for people to put people first.
-That's exactly how this entire idea started: take something hard I've struggled with and make it accessible.
+That's exactly how this entire idea started: take something hard I've struggled with, make it accessible for other people.
 Simple as that.

 ### Contributing
+---
-I'm an open-source noob in every sense of the word, but feel free to follow GitHub's best practices (open an issue, make a branch, submit a PR) if you'd like!
+I'm an open-source noob in every sense of the phrase, but feel free to follow GitHub's best practices (open an issue, make a branch, submit a PR) if you'd like!
 We'll add your name to a contributors list...somewhere.

+---
+---
 ### Contact
 Feel free to contact me through [email](<danny.vilela@nyu.edu>) or on [Twitter](https://twitter.com/danny_figgy).
 Thanks!